 In the downflow of information from the upper echelons of the organization, blanketing the masses is no longer considered a viable means of communication.
-Information overload is already a problem as well as the lack of employee relevant and job-related data.
+Information overload is already a problem as the lack of employee-relevant and job-related data.
 Bulletins, memos, letters, announcements, magazines, and policy statements can be so overwhelming that most are discarded before it is read.

 Specialization is an area where communication may be particularly difficult between organizations, as technical jargon, acronyms, and abbreviations that may hinder the ability of one organization to comprehend the needs of the other.
 To assist with breaking communication barriers, organizations must understand the interpersonal aspects at the individual level.